Skip to Content

 Bilharzia (Schistosomiasis) in Uganda

 The infection can cause severe health problems if not treated, including anemia, malnutrition, liver disease, and renal failure.
 According to this study around 25% of the population of Uganda is affected by bilharzia.
-In Uganda alone, it has been estimated that as many as 10 million people are affected by schistosomiasis.

 Ebola